SDA-SE/sda-spring-boot-commons/docs/starter-mongodb.md

 ### SSL support

 The mongodb starter can be configured to use ssl when the option `?ssl=true` is used.
 Certificates in PEM format can be mounted in the directory `/var/trust/certificates` they will be used by the mongodb client.
-All certificates found in sub-directories will also be loaded.
+All certificates found in subdirectories will also be loaded.

 Note that this directory is also configurable through the property `sda.caCertificates.certificatesDir`.